med98-glitch/Ecom-web-site/README.md

 # Application E-commerce PhP/Laravel.
 ## I. About the project
-E-commerce website the project for Chamel Info shop. launched at the beginning of 01-03-2022. and it is supposed to end on 05-06-2022. it is now 06-21-2022 but still, en going. the developer in a charge of the development is  "Mohamed ". as a first experience  thanks you Mohammed for your hard work.
+E-commerce website the project for Chamel Info shop. launched at the beginning of 01-03-2022. and it is supposed to end on 05-06-2022. it is now 06-21-2022 but still, en going. the developer in a charge of the development is  "Mohamed laaroussi". as a first experience  thanks you Mohammed for your hard work.
 ## II.
 Documents check list
 - [ ] Conception.
 - [x] Specifications (Cahier des charges).